percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/recipes_ibkx_gtid.rst

    $ cat xtrabackup_binlog_info
    mysql-bin.000002    1232        c777888a-b6df-11e2-a604-080027635ef5:1-4

-That information is also printed by innobackupex after taking the backup:
+That information is also printed by xtrabackup after taking the backup:

 .. code-block:: text

-   innobackupex: MySQL binlog position: filename 'mysql-bin.000002', position 1232, GTID of the last change 'c777888a-b6df-11e2-a604-080027635ef5:1-4'
+   xtrabackup: MySQL binlog position: filename 'mysql-bin.000002', position 1232, GTID of the last change 'c777888a-b6df-11e2-a604-080027635ef5:1-4'

 STEP 2: Prepare the backup
 ================================================================================